-Information contained in or otherwise accessible through the websites mentioned in this annual report does not form a part of this annual report.
-All references in this annual report to websites are inactive textual references and are for your information only.
+Information contained in or otherwise accessible through the websites mentioned in this report to shareholders does not form a part of this report.
+All references in this report to shareholders to websites are inactive textual references and are for your information only.